 This report describes the key features of each of the wholesale energy markets the ISO oversees and administers.
-It also summarizes the market oversight, analysis, and mitigation activities for the New England markets.
+It captures the market rules and design as implemented at the time of publication.
+The governing tariff may be modified over time.
+This report also summarizes the market oversight, analysis, and mitigation activities for the New England markets.
 Key terms are italicized and defined within the text.